OVagamundo/Flashcard-Heroes/docs/ReactiveUI.md

   - Refresh only the affected unit’s UI (HP labels/bars, status icons).
 Avoid global refreshes.
 - `SignalBus.battle_inventory_changed()`
   - Update lineup/bench grids (e.g., remove dead units) and reflow as needed.
+ - Stacked effects note: For stacked resolutions (e.g., multiple heals from unit and items on a single `on_hurt`), multiple events will be replayed sequentially.
+Expect multiple back-to-back emissions of `battle_log_event` and `unit_stats_changed` for the same unit.
+Do not aggregate; render each distinctly so players can count stacks.

 Simulation Suppression
 - During combat simulation, effects must not emit UI signals.
 They use silent setters (e.g., `set_current_hp_silent`) to avoid triggering UI indirectly.